 Created by Hawkeye Community College

 Learners will have the benefits of online learning and in-person training.
-Once they pass their training, they’ll be able to receive nationally recognized industry certifications from the National Institute for Metalworking Skills (NIMS) and the Manufacturing Skills Standards Council (MSSC).
+No need to look for "CNC training near me" as they can take this online.
+And once they pass their training, they’ll be able to receive nationally recognized industry certifications from the National Institute for Metalworking Skills (NIMS) and the Manufacturing Skills Standards Council (MSSC).

 Created by Broward College